Kiss (band): 1983–1996: unmasking

-Despite the tragic loss of a longtime member, Kiss continued, introducing veteran drummer Eric Singer.
+Kiss continued, introducing veteran drummer Eric Singer.
 Singer had played with Paul Stanley previously, as part of Stanley's backing band during a 1989 solo tour.

 Kiss released Revenge on May 19, 1992.
 It featured a leaner, harder-edged sound, as indicated by the first single, "Unholy".
 In a surprise move, Kiss enlisted Vincent to help with songwriting duties.
 The album debuted in the Top 10 and went Gold.
 Kiss embarked on a brief club tour of the U.S. in the spring of 1992, before beginning an American tour in September 1992.
 The tour was documented on the album Alive III, released on May 14, 1993.
 Four days later, Kiss were inducted into Hollywood's RockWalk.

 In 1995, the group released the book Kisstory, a 440-page, 9 lb, detailed chronicle of the group's history to that point.
 That same year, the band embarked on a unique and well-received Worldwide Kiss Convention Tour.
 The conventions were all-day events, featuring displays of vintage Kiss stage outfits, instruments and memorabilia; performances by Kiss cover bands; and dealers selling Kiss merchandise from every stage of the band's career.
 Kiss appeared live at the conventions, conducted question and answer sessions, signed autographs, and performed a two-hour acoustic set composed mostly of spontaneous fan requests.
 On the first U.S. date (June 17, 1995), Criss appeared onstage with Kiss to sing "Hard Luck Woman" and "Nothin' to Lose".
 It was the first time Criss had performed publicly with the band in nearly 16 years.